Decipher/filefield_paths/README.md

     * Filter out words and punctuation by taking advantage of the Pathauto module.
     * Convert unicode characters into US-ASCII with the Transliteration module.
-* Automatically updates unprocessed file paths in any Text fields on the entity.
 * Retroactive updates - rename and/or move previously uploaded files.
 * Active updating - actively rename and/or move previously uploaded files.
 * Create redirect - automatically create a redirect when moving uploaded files,